aurelschneider/baryonification/README.md

 # Baryonification

 Code to modify gravity-only N-body simulations accounting for effects from gas, stars, and baryonic feedback on the density distribution.
-Component wise output for gas stars and dark matter.
+Component-wise output for gas stars and dark matter.
 See https://arxiv.org/abs/2507.07892 for more information.
 An earlier version of the code can be found on Bitbucket (https://bitbucket.org/aurelschneider/baryonification/src/master/ with corresponding references https://arxiv.org/abs/1510.06034, https://arxiv.org/abs/1810.08629).

 ## Installation